hobofan/stl-viewer/README.md

 npm install
 ```

-To run the application,
+To run the application:

 ```
 electron .
 ```

-To run the tests,
+To run the tests:

 ```
 karma start